Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: Relaxation after the quench

-We have shown above that the system at finite initial $\mu$ tends to zero chemical potential in the long time limit (see Figs. \ref{fig:thermal} (\textit{top right}), \ref{fig:mu}).
-This naively implies $\theta \approx 0$ for a system described by the SYK Green's function (\ref{GR_IR}).
+In Figs. \ref{fig:thermal} (\textit{top right}), \ref{fig:mu} we demonstrate that the system at finite initial $\mu$ tends to zero chemical potential in the long time limit.
+This is aligned with the discharging of the SYK quantum dot coupled to the large reservoir, which is kept at charge neutrality.
+At the level of the the equilibrium SYK Green's function (\ref{GR_IR}), this naively implies $\theta \approx 0$.
 However, the spectral function in Fig. \ref{fig:thermal} (\textit{bottom right}) at long times is close enough to the conformal one with non-zero asymmetry angle $\theta$.
 We plot the conformal spectral function with $\theta = 0.2$ as a reference.
-At the same time, the asymmetry parameter $\theta$ is usually related to $\partial \mu/\partial T$ but not to the equilibrium value of the chemical potential \cite{Sachdev2015Bekenstein}, while the temperature-independent part of the chemical potential in the SYK model is not a monotonic function of the asymmetry parameter \cite{Tikhanovskaya2020Excitation}.
+The origin of this mismatch may be that the asymmetry parameter $\theta$ is usually related to $\partial \mu/\partial T$ but not to the equilibrium value of the chemical potential \cite{Sachdev2015Bekenstein}.
+In its turn, the temperature-independent part of the chemical potential in the SYK model is not a monotonic function of the asymmetry parameter \cite{Tikhanovskaya2020Excitation}.
 Additionally, the SYK subsystem after the quench suffers the particle leak, that may require to account not only for a self-energy shift by the real-valued $\mu$ \cite{Sachdev2015Bekenstein}, but also an extra imaginary contribution to the self-energy.
-This issue could lead to the renormalization of $\theta$, which is beyond the scope of this paper.
+This issue could lead to the renormalization of $\theta$ in the final state, which is beyond the scope of this paper.